danielmcheng1/danielmcheng1.github.io/obstructio/README.md

 [Click here to play the game](https://dmcheng2010.github.io/obstructio.html).

 Let me know if you beat all 16 levels!
-(Trust me...you'll hate me by the 16th level) For an immersive experience, be sure to use headphones, particularly on the later levels...
+For an immersive experience, be sure to use headphones, particularly on the later levels...

 ## Building Your Own Levels
 You can easily modify Obstructio.io to build your own custom levels: